christianotieno/platform-game/README.md

 - EcmaScript 6.
 - Chrome web Browser.
 - Heroku for deployment.
+- Jest framework for tests purposes.
 - Eslint for linter checks and style guides.
-- Jest framwork for tests for tests purposes.
-- API LeadersBoard Service - for the scores leaders board.
+- API LeadersBoard Service - for the scores' leaders board.

 ## 3. Pre-requisites